Forensic analyst salary & career outlook

 The job description of a forensic analyst varies based on the specialty, but in general, analysts collect and store evidence, analyze specimens in a laboratory setting, document their findings and serve as expert witnesses in court.
 Forensic analysts must be detail-oriented and organized.

-Forensics training is available at forensic analyst schools, technical and vocational institutes, community colleges and four-year universities.
-For working professionals and others juggling multiple commitments, there is forensic analyst training online.
-Forensic science programs offer a basic foundation in math and science, applied training in laboratory skills and specialized instruction in a specific area of forensic investigation.
+An education in forensics is available at forensic analyst schools, technical and vocational institutes, community colleges and four-year universities.
+For working professionals and others juggling multiple commitments, there are forensic analyst education programs online.
+Forensic science programs offer a basic foundation in math and science, laboratory skills and specialized instruction in a specific area of forensic investigation.

 Forensic analysts earn widely varied salaries depending on their specialty and level of expertise.
-The Bureau of Labor Statistics reports a 2010 median salary of $55,040.
-A forensic accounting special agent at the Federal Bureau of Investigation, however, commands over double this industry-wide median; GlassDoor.com reports an average salary of $114,500 for this specialty role.
-The federal government is the top-paying employer of forensic analysts, offering an annual mean wage of $96,290 in 2010.
+The Bureau of Labor Statistics reports a 2015 median salary of $56,320.
+The management, scientific, and technical consulting field is the top-paying industry of forensic analysts, offering an annual mean wage of $69,840 in 2015.

 Location can also influence salary expectations for forensic analysts.
-The top-paying metropolitan area is Washington, D.C., the hub of those high-paying federal jobs.
-Outside of D.C., the top salaries are in California:
+The top-paying metropolitan areas are:

 Career outlook for forensic analysts

-The Bureau of Labor Statistics reports a favorable outlook for forensic analyst careers.
-Citing "increasing application of forensic science techniques, such as DNA analysis, to examine, solve and prevent crime," the BLS forecasts "much faster than average" job growth.
-Forensic analysts can look forward to an estimated growth of 20 percent in the 2008-2018 period.
-State and local government, the major employers of forensic analysts, will continue to drive opportunities in the sector, along with private medical and diagnostic laboratories.
+The Bureau of Labor Statistics reports a favorable employment outlook for forensic science technician careers, who can look forward to estimated growth of 26.6 percent in the 2014-2024 period, according to Projections Central.
+State and local government, major employers of forensic analysts, will continue to drive opportunities in the sector, along with private medical and diagnostic laboratories.